Installation

 uncertainty quantification in estimation (default: 0.5). -

-Name of the covariate to use as
+offset Name of the covariate to use as

 offset (i.e. “x1”) for T-Poisson ITE Estimation.
-NULL
+NULL if

-not used (default: NULL
+not used (default: NULL).

-Threshold defining the minimum
+- cutoff Threshold defining the minimum

 cutoff value for the stability scores in Stability Selection (default: